grandchild/vis_avs/README.md

 ### The Future

-* 🪓 Separate Windows UI code from the renderer
+* 🧮 64-bit support
-* 📟 Standalone port (probably SDL2-based)
+* 📟 Standalone port
-* 🐧 Linux port
 * ✅ Automated output testing
-* 💾 JSON file format support

 These are near-future goals, and most are tracked on the [issues board](https://github.com/users/grandchild/projects/1).
 For further development